Chopped Salad with Chicken and Lemon Oregano Dressing

 Preheat oven to 425 degrees F. Put the chicken breasts on a parchment-lined baking sheet and season both sides with salt and freshly ground black pepper.
 Bake until the chicken is just cooked through in the center, 13 to 18 minutes depending on the thickness of the breasts.
 I aim for an internal temperature of 150 degrees F in the thickest part of the breast (the temperature will continue to rise as it rests).
 It's worth noting that this is lower than the USDA recommended 165 degrees.

 While the chicken bakes, chop the crunchiest leaves of Romaine until you have 6 cups.
 Wash, dry well, and transfer to a large bowl with the cucumbers, radishes, fennel, and snap peas.
+Add a handful of kale or arugula for a boost of color and nutrition, if desired.

 When the chicken is done, cool for at least 5 minutes.
 Cut crosswise into 1/3-inch-thick slices.
 Remove the garlic cloves from the dressing, whisk well, and dress the salad.
 Portion salad onto four serving plates, arrange the chicken on the side of the plates, and scatter the almonds over the top.